filiph/linkcheck/README.md

 ```
 # Lines starting with a hash are comments.

 admin/
 \.s?css$
 \#info
 ```

-The file above includes a comment on line 1 and will be ignored.
-Line 2 contains a broad regular expression that will make linkcheck ignore any link to a URL containing `admin/` anywhere in it.
-Line 3 shows that there is full support for regular expressions – it will ignore URLs ending with `.css` and `.scss`.
+The file above includes a comment on line 1 which will be ignored.
+Line 2 is blank and will be ignored as well.
+Line 3 contains a broad regular expression that will make linkcheck ignore any link to a URL containing `admin/` anywhere in it.
+Line 4 shows that there is full support for regular expressions – it will ignore URLs ending with `.css` and `.scss`.
+Line 5 shows the only special escape sequence.
-Line 4 shows the only special escape sequence.If you need to start your regular expression with a `#` (which linkcheck would normally parse as a comment) you can precede the `#` with a backslash (`\`).
+If you need to start your regular expression with a `#` (which linkcheck would normally parse as a comment) you can precede the `#` with a backslash (`\`).
 This will force linkcheck not to ignore the line.
 In this case, the regular expression on line 4 will match `#info` anywhere in the URL.

 To use this file, you run linkcheck like this: